FairgateLabs/rust-bitvmx-zk-proof/README.md

 Inside [host/src](host/src) is the enviornment that allows to get the information required for the setup, execute the proof and verifiy it.

-The first proof is a Stark, that is later converted into a Sanrk (groth16).
+The first proof is a Stark, that is later converted into a Snark (groth16).

-RISC0 implemented a circuit to verify any Stark.

 ## Steps